-Girls and all women who are in the house (or if there isn't a woman in the house, the head of the household), light candles to usher in each night of the holiday and Shabbat.
+Girls and all women who are in the house (or if there isn't a woman in the house, the head of the household), light candles to usher in each night of the holiday.
 See Procedure for Holiday Candle Lighting for detailed holiday candle-lighting information.

 Blessings for the evenings of October 2 and 3, 2016: